 As a lead member of the Safer Bromley Partnership, we work closely with other local organisations to deliver services that impact on residents' safety, health and wellbeing.
-We want local people to feel, as well as be, safe as they go about their day-to-day lives.
+We want local people to feel, as well as be safe, as they go about their day-to-day lives.

-- Received over 200 calls to our Trading Standards Rapid Response number, resulting in immediate responses to 42 consumers, which saved vulnerable consumers over £185,000 - Carried out 212 under-age test purchases: this year has seen an increase in the overall compliance rates for test purchasing, with 90% of businesses targeted refusing to sell - Conducted enforcement visits to businesses in the borough as part of our investigations into consumer detriment, issuing formal warnings or cautions to 58 businesses, and instigating proceedings against 11 traders for a range of offences, in response to a total of 3,396 complaints and enquiries - Executed an entry warrant against a local business selling New Psychoactive Substances, resulting in the seizure of £4,000 of suspected dangerous substances - Provided accredited Fair Trader training to 16 businesses, while 114 businesses received education regarding underage sales - Undertaken five multi-agency operations to ensure legal and appropriate management of licensed premises within the borough - Issued 1 ASB notice, served 32 ABCS, sent 19 warning letters, and issued 1 CBO notice, mostly as a result of targeted action against youth disorder reported by residents in two key areas of the borough - Seen 11,300 young people attend the summer diversion programme.
-154 mentoring relationships were forged, with young people identified as at risk of criminal or anti-social behaviour - Maintained the conviction rate for domestic abuse in cases managed by advocates at 70.1%
+- Received 224 calls to our Trading Standards Rapid Response number, resulting in immediate responses to 68 consumers, which saved vulnerable consumers over £236,000 - Carried out 21 under-age test purchases, resulting in 23 sales, including 7 sales of fireworks, 5 sales of tobacco, and 11 sales of alcohol prosecutions and licence reviews are pending - Conducted 321 enforcement visits to businesses in the borough as part of our investigations into consumer detriment, and we took 69 judicial (excluding prosecutions) actions against traders seeking corrective action of unfair trading activities - Made 20 Best Bar None awards to businesses - Undertook four multi-agency operations to ensure legal and appropriate management of licensed premises within the borough - Seen 11,293 young people attend the summer diversion programme.
+142 mentoring relationships were forged, with young people identified as at risk of criminal or anti-social behaviour.